Dua of Ashura is highly recommended reading on 10th Muharram which can be read during the daytime on Ashura or on the 9th of Muharram.

 Besides, it is Sunnah to follow a fast on the day of Ashura (Sunday 30th of August) and in some countries it will be on Saturday 29th of August, follow the Islamic calendar according to your country.

 Ash-Shafi’i, along with his companions, Ishaq, Ahmed and others stated that:

 “It is mustahabb to fast on both the ninth and tenth days, because the Prophet (PBUH) fasted on the tenth, and intended to fast on the ninth.”

-On the basis of this saying, we can also conclude that there Ashura maintains varying degree of Fasting, the least of it is to fast for the day of 10th of Muharram only.
+On the basis of this saying, we can also conclude that there Ashura maintains a varying degree of Fasting, the least of it is too fast for the day of the 10th of Muharram only.
 The best would be to follow on the 9th day as well.
 The more we fast in Muharram, the better it will be.

 In the authority of Abu Qatada (RA), our Holy Prophet (PBUH) was once inquired about fasting following the day of Ashura, to which, He (PBUH) responded that: